ognyan-dossev/aws-tf-wp/README.md

 wp_user # Wordpress administration console user
 wp_pass # Wordpress administration console password
 ```

+If you'd like to completely automate the deployment, copy terraform\terraform.tfvars.example to terraform\terraform.tfvars and edit the credentials.

 ## Destroy Terraform Resources
 To destroy the Terraform resources, run the following command: